bestmomo/laravel5-3-example/README.md

 ### Installation (the fast way) ###

-Upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example.zip) and unzip it in your folder.
+* **for sqlite :** upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example.zip) and unzip it in your folder.
 It's done with sqlite database !
 You can make a *composer update* to refresh vendor.
+* **for mysql :** upload [this zip file](http://laravel.sillo.org/tuto/laravel5-3-example-mysql.zip) and unzip it in your folder.
+Create an empty database and follow the installer instructions.
+You can make a *composer update* to refresh vendor.
+The installer was made with [this package](https://github.com/bestmomo/laravel5-3-installer).

 ### Include ###